dzfrias/arena.nvim/README.md

 # arena.nvim

-`arena.nvim` is a **frecency**-based buffer switcher that allows you to hop between files as fast as you can think!
+`arena.nvim` is a **frecency**-based buffer switcher that allows you to hop between files *as fast as you can think*!
 If you're tired of:

 - Using a fuzzy-finder every time you want to switch to a file
 - Persistent marks that you have to maintain yourself